SUBART'S ARTISTS

 It may seem an unusual topic for a female artist but Sarah, born in York, England in 1965, loves painting submarines.
 It all began when she was researching and diving upon the remains of WW2 Kriegsmarine wrecks in Brittany, France, during 1998.
 Fascinating though that was, the huge U-boat bunkers that still today dominate the coastline in Brest and Lorient proved even more intriguing.
 These concrete monstrosities, together with the underwater wartime casualties, initiated her curiosity in German U-boats.
 Before long that interest stretched to submarines of all eras and all nations.
 An interest that today Sarah expresses through her paintbrush.

-Now living near Banbury (about as far from the sea as is possible in England!), Sarah Burbridge is a full time professional artist:
+Now living near Bognor Regis, England, Sarah Burbridge is a full time professional artist:

 "It is a fascinating occupation as I get to meet or correspond with many submariners who all have fascinating stories of the sea to tell.
 Some are WW2 veterans, others more at home on the nuclear subs.
 I try to learn the history of every submarine I paint.
 Also, I attempt to capture some of the submariner’s character within the painting itself. "